 This table covers the emergency diesel-fired pump that is subject to the RICE MACT as an area source.
-They told me that they run it approximately $\frac{1}{2}$ hour each week as a maintenance/readiness check.
-This unit ran for a total of 24.5 hours with no hours of operation for non-emergency situations in 2020 (see attachment 13 and 14).
+The fire pump does not have any air pollution control or monitoring equipment installed on it.
+They told me that they run it approximately 1⁄2 hour each week as a maintenance/readiness check.
+This unit ran for a total of 25.6 hours with no hours of operation for non-emergency situations during the timeframe requested and had a total of 24.4 hours in 2022 and 14 hrs this year as of July 31, 2023 (see attachment 21).
 This is well below the limit of 100 hours/year of operations and 50 hours/year for non-emergency situations as required in SC III.1.
 This unit has a non-resettable hour meter installed as required by SC IV.1.
+This meter showed a reading of 173.5 hours of total operation at the time of inspection.
 They are following the manufacturers operation and maintenance instructions (SC III.2 and III.8).
 Since this unit is classified as an emergency device, no after treatment control device is required to be installed on it (SC III.3).
-The last oil and filter change on this unit was done on October 22, 2020 (see attachment 15).
-They change the oil and filter annually since they had less than 500 hours of operation (only 115 hours of operation since last oil and filter change) and do not do an oil analysis program.
-At the time of the inspection, the unit has only run for 9.5 hours since its last oil and filter change (SC III.4 and VI.5).
-They also inspected the air cleaner, belts, and hoses on October 22, 2020 (see attachment 16).
+The last oil and filter change on this unit was done on November 14, 2022 (see attachment 22).
+They change the oil and filter annually since they had less than 500 hours of operation and do not do an oil analysis program.
+At the time of the inspection, the unit has only run for 17 hours since its last oil and filter change (SC III.4 and VI.5).
+They also inspected the air cleaner, belts, and hoses on October 22, 2020 (see attachments 23 and 24).
 They do these inspections annually since they did not meet the minimum hours (1,000 hours for the air cleaner and 500 hours for the belts and hoses) to inspect them more often and record the results of the inspections and any maintenance as required by SC III.5 and III.7 and VI.5.
 They stated that there were no malfunctions of this equipment during the 12 month timeframe which meets the requirements of SC VI.2.
 They haven't had any deviations/malfunctions to report with this unit (SC VI.3).
 I have determined that they are in compliance with this table.